nadirabid/exercise_parser/README.md

 ####  Now

-- [ ] Workout POST handler should create reference to "resolved exercise" after parsing the raw exercise string out
 - [ ] Create a google/bing spelling correct for things like "benchpress" -> "bench press"

 #### Done

+- [x] Workout POST handler should create reference to "resolved exercise" after parsing the raw exercise string out
+  - [x] Filter out ExerciseDictionary results with too low results
 - [x] Create an exponential multiplier for "related searches" ranks.
 Modelled by eyeballing a small amount test data.
   - [x] If a "related search" is super confident, then lets make it matter.
   - [x] If a "related search" is semi to not confident at all, then lets not have it matter much at all.